Neotron-Compute/Neotron-Book/README.md

 ![Neotron - ARM Cortex-m based Home Computer](./neotron.png)

 This book is written in [mdbook](https://crates.io/crates/mdbook).
 Start with the [summary](./src/SUMMARY.md) page if viewing through Github.
+The main branch is also published to https://neotron-compute.github.io/Neotron-Book/.

 ## Licensing